CMPUT350UAlbertabotStrategy/Replay-Parser/README.md

 parses the summary of the game, the two big vectors holding all units made and destroyed into a gamecountinterval struct object.
 ============================================================================================

+Kmeans.cpp
+Vectors have to be the same size and there are limited amounts of type checking but this is taken care of by the parser to some extent.